 There are many savings and investment accounts suitable for short- and long-term goals.
 And you don’t have to pick just one.
 Look carefully at all the options and consider balance minimums, fees, interest rates, risk and how soon you’ll need the money so you can choose the mix that will help you best save for your goals.

 If you’re saving for retirement or your child’s education, consider:

 - FDIC-insured individual retirement accounts (IRAs) or 529 plans, which are tax-efficient savings accounts

 - Securities, such as stocks or mutual funds.
 These investment products are available through investment accounts with a broker-dealer1

 - Remember that securities are not insured by the FDIC, are not deposits or other obligations of a bank and are not guaranteed by a bank.
 They are subject to investment risks, including the possible loss of your principal.

 Almost all banks offer automated transfers between your checking and savings accounts.
 You can choose when, how much and where to transfer money or even split your direct deposit so that a portion of every paycheck goes directly into your savings account.

 Watch your savings grow

 Review your budget and check your progress every month.
-Not only will this help you stick to your personal savings plan, but it also helps you identify and fix problems quickly.
+That will help you not only stick to your personal savings plan, but also identify and fix problems quickly.
 Understanding how to save money may even inspire you to find more ways to save and hit your goals faster.